Relive Clean Sport Week 2020: ‘Clean in Quarantine’

 Additionally, the results showed that one in 10 (12%) elite athletes admitted that their coaches had never discussed anti-doping measures with them.
 With these results in mind, UKAD offered Coach Clean as a free resource for coaches to brush up on their anti-doping education with the aims of closing the gap.

 To discuss these findings, UKAD gathered athletes and coaches for a special ‘Clean in Quarantine’ webinar, ‘Is it taboo?
 Coaches, athletes and anti-doping’.
 The esteemed panel included British Canoeing’s Matthew Lawrence, paracanoe head coach; British Rowing’s Darren Whiter, high performance coach; British 400m Individual Medley swimming champion, Max Litchfield; and British Weightlifting champion and UKAD Athlete Commission member, Jo Calvino.
-A recap of the webinar and the video is available on the UKAD website.

 Online, the conversation was buzzing around Clean Sport Week.
 Using #CleanInQuarantine, the wider sporting community was flying the flag for clean sport.
 Athletes including Sam Ward, Laura Deas, Claire Maxwell, James Hudson, Shona McCallin and Emma Wiggs were just a few of those who shared videos to show their support as well.
 To capture the amazing content produced and shared during Clean Sport Week, UKAD relaunched its video hub for those looking to relive the week – www.ukad.org.uk/videos.